-As Christ is the head of the church he is the one that we need to listen to and obey.
-When we respond to his commands and directives we will achieve the work or tasks that he has commanded us to do.
+As Christ is the head of the church, He is the One that we need to listen to and obey.
+When we respond to His commands and directives, we will achieve the work or tasks that He has commanded us to do.

-The head is also an image of the source of life as we see in Colossians 2:19: the Head, from whom the whole body… grows with a growth that is from God.
-So when Christ is called the Head of the church, it means that our life and the nourishment for our life comes from him.
+The head is also an image of the source of life as we see in Colossians 2:19.
+“The Head, from whom the whole body… grows with a growth that is from God.”
+So when Christ is called the Head of the church, it means that our life and the nourishment for our life comes from Him.

-Just as a body wouldn’t say to the hand, feet or legs I don’t need you, because I only want to hear, see and smell.
-Nor would it say to the eye or ear I don’t need you I only want to walk and do things with my hands.
+Just as a body wouldn’t say to the hand, feet or legs “I don’t need you, because I only want to hear, see and smell”.
+Nor would it say to the eye or ear “I don’t need you.
+I only want to walk and do things with my hands”.
 So no part of the body is irrelevant or useless.
 (1 Corinthians 12:12-20).

 When a part of the human body is suffering, hurting or has a problem, the whole of the body is affected.
 Have you ever fractured a leg or arm, hit your thumb with a hammer?
 Have you ever been ill?
 Did it affect the whole of your body and the whole of your life?
 It did – if you break a leg or arm, or are sick in some other way, it often hurts and all you can think about is the pain, or you have to find different ways of getting around or performing all the tasks you need to do.

-The body is made up of many parts as is the church, and we have a responsibility to each member of the church, just as we have a responsibility to our bodies to care for it and keep it as healthy as possible.
+The body is made up of many parts as is the church, and we have a responsibility to each member of the church, just as we have a responsibility to our body to care for it and keep it as healthy as possible.